 Coupons and Offers: Individual Passbook cards can also be created for Coupons and Special Offers/Gift Cards apart from Loyalty Points.
 The same can be downloaded from a link, and redeemed through a barcode or QR Code.

-Push Notifications: Once downloaded, points and other details can be updated through push notifications enabling far greater engagement – the moment the customer’s points go from 1300 to 1350, they will get a notification, and they can view the updated information, or get a notification when there’s an offer for them.
+Push Notifications: Once downloaded, points and other details can be updated through push notifications enabling far greater engagement – the moment a customer gets more points, they will get a notification, and they even view updated information about their program, or get a notification when there’s an offer for them etc.